puppetlabs/pdk/README.md

 To get started, generate a new module from the default template.

-1. Run the `pick generate module` command, specifying the name of the new module:
+1. Run the `pick new module` command, specifying the name of the new module:

 ```
-pick generate module new_module
+pick new module my_module
 ```

 This generates the basic components of a new module and initializes Git for you.
-The `pick generate` command sets some default values based on your environment.
+The `pick new module` command sets some default values based on your environment.
 Check the `metadata.json` to make sure that these values are correct.
 The new module now contains all the infrastructure to use the other capabilities of `pick`.

 ### Generate a new resource provider